 It could be said, in a sense, that Christians gather to re-learn and practice a freedom which this world does not, cannot teach.
 We gather and enjoy and engage, as Bishop Westcott said, “the surface of things” — we make friendships, build community, serve the needy and oppressed.
 But we are cognizant, at the same time, that we’re also, everyday, “working beneath the surface of things to that which makes all things capable of consecration.”
 A freedom such as that is not to be missed.

 On a Saturday afternoon several weeks ago in Kentucky, a former Roman Catholic Carmelite nun, Rosemarie Smead, was ordained a catholic priest.
-For obvious reasons this made something of a splash; perhaps some of you heard about it.
+For obvious reasons, this made something of a splash.
 (Click here for a story.)

 This past week, in related news, the Roman Catholic Archbishop of Freiburg im Breisgau, Robert Zollitsch, said at a conference on reforming the church it’s time for the Roman Church to at least consider ordaining women deacons.
 This doesn’t have as much drama as the first story, but it may have more staying power and, if so, it’ll have much longer-term interest.

 These kinds of stories are not only interesting because of what they report but what they represent – why it is that they get buzz.
 Apparently, lots of people want to hear about this.
 I’d suspect it’s because some dominant strands of Christianity show an apparent foolishness and close-mindedness about women.
 The Reuters report about the Kentucky ordination cited a poll which revealed that 70% of American Catholics say they would be in favor of women being ordained priests.